andrewbaxter439/teen-preg-project/README.md

 To get started, clone the repository, open `teen-preg-project.Rproj` and run `renv::restore()` in Rstudio.
 Open `Synth-iterations-report.rmd` and run all chunks to reproduce synthetic control analyses.

+The `R` folder contains all code developed throughout the project.

 ## Data Sources
 (Source data is freely available from all sources but cannot be redistributed here.
 Compiled data included as `.rdata` files)